the fundamentals of nutritional medicine

 non-drug treatment options.
 Learn from Dr. Bob Rakowski, one of the nation's top nutritional experts.
 Anyone interested

 in becoming a nutritional advisor to their patients,

 family or themselves should attend this program.
 Take the courses in any order - just take all 4 sessions to complete the program.
-Start the program in November and take session #1 in February!

 This program meets the Wisconsin Chiropractic

 Examining Board's requirements allowing chiropractors to be eligible to apply for status to provide nutritional counseling to patients.

 Robert Rakowski, DC, CCN, DACBN, DIBACK is a chiropractor, kinesiologist, certified clinincal nutritionist, certified BTA instructor, AFMCP graduate, and the clinic director of the Natural Medicine Center in Houston, Texas.
 In addition to running a busy practice, Dr. Rakowski has developed and taught over 3000 hours of seminars in the United States and Europe over the past 18 years.
 He has appeared on numerous television programs and has been a guest lecturer at the University of Texas Medical School.
 His clinical experience ranges from treating elite proffessional athletes, children and the walking wounded, to treating critically ill patients with a variety of cancers and autoimmune diseases.